AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+----- Here is how I would find a bug on Ruby on Rails tested environment. -----

 Now that we are setup with a working small Ruby on Rails program with a database I can modify the test and get a 'bug' from a feature test.

 ````bash